Big-Life-Lab/PHES-ODM/metadata.md

 -   **sizeL**: Total volume of water or sludge sampled.

--   **fieldSamplingTempC**: Temperature that the sample is stored at while it is being sampled.
+-   **fieldSampleTempC**: Temperature that the sample is stored at while it is being sampled.
 This field is mainly relevant for composite samples which are either kept at ambient temperature or refrigerated while being sampled.

 -   **shippedOnIce**: Was the sample kept cool while being shipped to the lab?
 (Boolean)